the-data-center/Who-Lives/WhoLivesMarkdown.md

 **Source**: The Data Center analysis of U.S. Census Bureau data from Census 2000 SF3 and American Community Survey 2023.</p>
 </div>

-In Orleans Parish,43 percent of Black children live in poverty while 4 percent of White children are poor.
-In New Orleans, child poverty rates peaked in 1989 for Black children and have fallen, but, at 43 percent, are still 10 times higher than poverty rate for White children in New Orleans.
-The poverty rate for White children has declined from about one in 10 children in poverty in 1979 to about one in 50 in 2023.
+In Orleans Parish, 43 percent of Black children live in poverty while 4 percent of White children are poor.
+In New Orleans, child poverty rates peaked in 1989 for Black children and have fallen, but at 43 percent are still 10 times higher than poverty rate for White children in New Orleans.
+The poverty rate for White children has declined from about 1 in 10 children in poverty in 1979 to about 1 in 50 in 2023.

 <img src="https://s3.amazonaws.com/files.datacenterresearch/who-lives/2024/09/childpovhist-1.png" style="display: block; margin: auto;" />